-2019 IIHF Ice Hockey World ChampionshipMedia accreditation for the 2019 IIHF Ice Hockey World Championship is now open.
-All journalists are required to submit an application for registration.
-The deadline for applications is 11 January 2019.
+2019 IIHF Ice Hockey World ChampionshipMedia accreditation for the 2019 IIHF Ice Hockey World Championship closed on 11 January 2019.

 2019 IIHF Ice Hockey U18 World ChampionshipMedia accreditation for the 2019 IIHF Ice Hockey U18 World Championship in Ornskoldsvik and Umea, Sweden, can be requested until 18 February.

 Please complete the application form and send it to [email protected].
 Foreign TV, radio and websites who wish to publish video/audio content please contact the other address in the form.

 2019 IIHF Ice Hockey Women's World ChampionshipMedia accreditation for the 2019 IIHF Ice Hockey Women's World Championship in Espoo, Finland, can be requested until 15 March 2019.

 Other eventsFor non-top-division events (Division I, II etc.) that are not listed, please contact the organizing member national association.
 The contact information can be found here.

 Accreditation Approval Criteria to IIHF Tournaments

 For IIHF World Championships, the application forms for media accreditation are distributed by the respective national ice hockey association to the following type of media only: (The media types are listed in order of priority)

 - National news agencies (Example: Reuters, AP, CP, DPA, Itar-TASS, FNB, TT).